(See also our FAQs on academic and practical questions.)

 The summer of 2019 was the last time that SIL offered classes on the UND campus.

 The summer of 2019 was the last summer of regular SIL-UND classes on the UND campus.
-Since then, the program has focused on enabling UND MA students in Linguistics to complete their degrees, with the expectation that most will finish during 2021.
+Since then, the program has focused on enabling UND MA students in Linguistics to complete their degrees.
+As of December 2021, most have already finished, and the rest should be able to finish in early 2022.
 Once everyone has finished, the program will be officially closed.